 As stated above, the job search is a project management skill set.
-Everyone’s job search is different but the following steps can help outline and guide you along your personal search.
+Everyone’s job search is different but the steps outlined in the Career Management Guide: Navigating Job Search can help outline and guide you along your personal search.

 - Video: Powerful Cover Letters: What do They Look Like & Do I Even Need One by Ross Macpherson

 Preparing for an interview is a 3-step process – research, story or content preparation, and practice.
 This preparation is vital to confidently present your value to any interviewer and ultimately sell yourself for the role.
 After the interview takes place, remember to follow-up within 24 hours!

 - Career Resource Guide: Interview Prep